electrode-io/fynpo/README.md

 - A flat and simple dependency lock file that can be diffed and edited.
 - Always deterministic `node_modules` installation.
 - Keeping compatibility by internally using the same modules as [npm].
+- Keeps the same behaviors as [npm].

 # Overview

+`fyn` is the result of a long pursuit to make developing and managing advanced, large, and complex software in NodeJS easier.
-`fyn`'s intend is to help make your NodeJS development workflow easier.
-To realize that, it ultimately ends up being a Node Package Manager.
+To realize that, it ultimately ends up being a node package manager.

+It started out as small experiments for a single goal of better local package installing and linking, ie: better [npm link], but has gradually grown to a fully functional node package manager for the [flat node_modules design].
+It is fast, production quality, and maintains [100% compatibility](#compatibility).

 While it has all the bells and whistles to make it an extremely fast and efficient package manager, it's not just another [npm].